top of page

 What foods contain prebiotics?

-They are found in certain foods such as chicory root, garlic, onion, and asparagus.
+They are found in chicory root, garlic, onion, and asparagus.

 What are probiotics?

-Probiotics, on the other hand, are live microorganisms that when consumed in adequate amounts, offer a wide range of health benefits.
-Probiotics help to replenish the beneficial bacteria in the gut and can improve digestion, boost immunity, and reduce inflammation.
+On the other hand, probiotics are live microorganisms that offer a wide range of health benefits when consumed in adequate amounts.
+Probiotics help replenish the beneficial gut bacteria, improving digestion, boosting immunity, and reducing inflammation.

 Probiotics help to replenish the beneficial bacteria in the gut and can improve digestion, boost immunity, and reduce inflammation.